James Fenimore Cooper

-Early life and family
+Early life and education

-James Fenimore Cooper was born in Burlington, New Jersey, in 1789 to William Cooper and Elizabeth (Fenimore) Cooper, the eleventh of 12 children, half of whom died during infancy or childhood.
+Cooper was born in Burlington, New Jersey, in 1789 to William Cooper and Elizabeth (Fenimore) Cooper, the 11th of 12 children, half of whom died during infancy or childhood.

-Shortly after James' first birthday, his family moved to Cooperstown, New York, a community founded by his father on a large piece of land which he had bought for development.
+Shortly after James' first birthday, his family moved to Cooperstown, New York, a community founded by his father on a large piece of land that he had bought for development.
 Later, his father was elected to the United States Congress as a representative from Otsego County.
 Their town was in a central area of New York along the headwaters of the Susquehanna River that had previously been patented to Colonel George Croghan by the Province of New York in 1769.
-Croghan mortgaged the land before the Revolution and after the war part of the tract was sold at public auction to William Cooper and his business partner Andrew Craig.
+Croghan mortgaged the land before the revolution, and after the war, part of the tract was sold at public auction to William Cooper and his business partner Andrew Craig.
 By 1788, William Cooper had selected and surveyed the site where Cooperstown would be established.
 He erected a home on the shore of Otsego Lake and moved his family there in the autumn of 1790.
-Several years later he began construction of the mansion that became known as Otsego Hall, completed in 1799 when James was ten.
+Several years later, he began construction of the mansion that became known as Otsego Hall, completed in 1799 when James was 10.

-Cooper was enrolled at Yale University at age 13, but he incited a dangerous prank which involved blowing up another student's door—after having already locked a donkey in a recitation room.
+Cooper was enrolled at Yale University at age 13, but he incited a dangerous prank, which involved blowing up another student's door—after having already locked a donkey in a recitation room.
 He was expelled in his third year without completing his degree, so he obtained work in 1806 as a sailor and joined the crew of a merchant vessel at age 17.
 By 1811, he obtained the rank of midshipman in the fledgling United States Navy, conferred upon him by an officer's warrant signed by Thomas Jefferson.

 William Cooper had died more than a year before, in 1809, when James was 20.
-All five of his sons inherited a supposed-large fortune in money, securities, and land titles, which soon proved to be a wealth of endless litigation.
-He married Susan Augusta de Lancey at Mamaroneck, Westchester County, New York on January 1, 1811, at age 21.
-She was from a wealthy family who remained loyal to Great Britain during the Revolution.
+All five of his sons inherited a supposedly large fortune in money, securities, and land titles, which soon proved to be a proliferation of endless litigation.
+James married Susan Augusta de Lancey at Mamaroneck, Westchester County, New York, on January 1, 1811, at age 21.
+She was from a wealthy family (de Lancey family), who remained loyal to Great Britain during the revolution.
 The Coopers had seven children, five of whom lived to adulthood.
 Their daughter Susan Fenimore Cooper was a writer on nature, female suffrage, and other topics.
 Her father edited her works and secured publishers for them.
-One son, Paul Fenimore Cooper, became a lawyer and perpetuated the author's lineage to the present.
+One son, Paul Fenimore Cooper, became a lawyer.